dotnet/designs/accepted/2022/enable-512-vectors.md

 #### Enable EVEX for Vector128/Vector256

 `AVX512VL` allows to use `EVEX` encoding (which includes AVX512 instructions, opmask registers, embedded broading etc.) on 128-bit and 256-bit SIMD registers.
-As the infrastructure for 128-bit nad 256-bit SIMD types is already present in the entire runtime and JIT, enabling `EVEX` for 128-bit and 256-bit SIMD types allows to lay the foundation for the rest of the 512-bit and kmask enabling work without in isolation, i.e., the initial `EVEX` encoding work will be done in the `xarch` code emitter.
+As the infrastructure for 128-bit and 256-bit SIMD types is already present in the entire runtime and JIT, enabling `EVEX` for 128-bit and 256-bit SIMD types allows to lay the foundation for the rest of the 512-bit and vector mask enabling work in isolation, i.e., the initial `EVEX` encoding work will be done in the `xarch` code emitter.
 This allows to develop and test the changes to the xarch emitter before introducing further reaching changes to the JIT which we discuss below.

 #### Enable Register Support for Additional 16 Registers